poteto/ember-changeset/README.md

 #### `validate`

-Validates all or a single field on the changeset.
+Validates all, single or multiple fields on the changeset.
 This will also validate the property on the underlying object, and is a useful method if you require the changeset to validate immediately on render.

 **Note:** This method requires a validation map to be passed in when the changeset is first instantiated.